Santa Ana Refuge & Asylum Lawyer

 Caring Advocacy Focused on Your Goals - Call (949) 478-4963

-Asylum and refuge provide protection for those who have a well-founded fear of persecution in their country of origin.
+Asylum and refuge protect those who have a well-founded fear of persecution in their country of origin.
 Many people refer to asylum as "political asylum," although asylum is not solely granted for political reasons.
 Generally, asylum is granted when you are currently in the United States, and certain time restrictions apply.
 Being a refugee, however, is generally granted when you are outside the United States, either by applying at certain United States Embassies or through the UN Refugee Agency (UNHCR).

 Choosing an asylum lawyer can be one of the most critical decisions in your life.
 With the complex landscape of immigration law, having a knowledgeable and compassionate attorney by your side can significantly impact the outcome of your situation.
 We are prepared to offer you strategic advice, comfort in knowing that your legal rights are being protected, and a clear path forward based on your circumstances.